 To prove the latter, let $0<\delta<1$.
 Since $\sum_{k=1}^\infty Z_k<\infty$ a.s. we may choose $\ell$ large enough to ensure $\P\(Z_\ell>\delta/2\)<\delta/2$.
 Having fixed $\ell$, equation \eqref{eq:finite:coordinate} allows us to choose $N_1$ large enough to ensure $ \P\(N^\alpha w_{\hat{J}_\ell}>\delta\)< \delta $ for every $N\geq N_1$; thus, using that the sequence $\(N^\alpha w_{\hat{J}^N_\ell}\)_{\ell}$ is non-increasing in the second line below, we obtain that for $N\geq N_1$

-It is easy to see from the remark to Corollary \ref{cor:ldd} (replacing the set of indices $I^N$ by $J^N$ and setting $b=\alpha$ and $a=1$ therein) that the second term above is of order $\bO{\delta^\beta}$ as $\delta\to0$ for large enough $N$; thus, \eqref{eq:remainder} follows by taking $N$ large enough and $\delta\to0$. \end{proof}
+From the large deviation bounds of Corollary \ref{cor:ldd} ( setting $b=\alpha$ and $a=1$ therein) and Remark \ref{rem:lddReplacement} in the appendix, the second term above is of order $\bO(\delta^\beta)$ as $\delta\to0$ for large enough $N$.
+Thus \eqref{eq:remainder} follows by first taking $N$ large enough and then $\delta\to0$.